What is the Beast from the East?

 It was made worse, in part, by being combined with Storm Emma, which came from the south bringing snowy conditions.
 These two storms combined brought the especially bad conditions which also very sadly caused multiple deaths.

-Temperatures across the UK reached well below -10° C even during the daytime, which as you can imagine caused a lot of issues with frozen pipes, and then after, water leaks from frozen pipes thawing.
+Temperatures across the UK reached well below -10° C even during the daytime, which as you can imagine caused a lot of issues with frozen pipes and equally loft tank leaks, and then after, water leaks from frozen pipes thawing.